 - 1 yellow onion, finely chopped (approx. 2 cups)

 - 3 carrots, finely chopped (approx. 1 cup)

 - 1 teaspoon ground coriander, or ground cumin

 - 1 teaspoon dried oregano

-- 1 head green cabbage, cored and thinly sliced (approx. 4-5 cups)
+- 1 small head green cabbage, cored and thinly sliced (approx. 4 cups)

 - 5 cups vegetable broth

-In a large pot, warm the olive oil over medium heat.
-Add the onion and cook for 5 minutes.
-Add the carrot, garlic and spices (coriander, paprika, oregano, pinch salt & pepper) then stir together.
-Cook for an additional 5 minutes then toss in the cabbage and stir together until well-combined.
+- In a large pot, warm the olive oil over medium heat.
+Add the onion and cook for 5 minutes, until translucent.

 - To the pot, add the carrot, garlic and spices (coriander, paprika, oregano) then stir to combine.
 Cook for an additional 5 minutes.